Turkey Travel Guide

 - Crescent and Star: Turkey Between Two Worlds

 - The first church to be built by man is situated in Antakya and Turkey is also home to the oldest known human settlement.

 - The trojan horse made for the 2004 film Troy now sits in the city of Canakkale.

 - The longest single word in Turkish has 70 letters and loosely translates as "to make unsuccessful ones"!

-Turkey Travel Advice for Travellers from USA
+Turkey Travel Advice for Travelers from USA

-The safety of our travellers is vital and we closely monitor the latest travel advice to Turkey.
+The safety of our travelers is vital and we closely monitor the latest travel advice to Turkey.
 We recommend that you check the latest travel updates from the U.S. Bureau of Consular Affairs when planning your trip.

 Due to ongoing conflict in the Middle East region, travel advice to Turkey does change from time to time.
 The FCO has recently placed travel restrictions to Eastern Turkey, specifically the region bordering Syria, and due to this travel advice we are no longer offering touring arrangements to this area of Turkey.
 Our standard tours to Turkey remain unaffected and the main tourist sites of Istanbul, Cappadocia, Pamukkale and the Aegean coastline are considered safe to visit.